tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 > Note: this is now managed like a standard Docker Compose project.
 Just make sure
 > to have sourced the `envrc` before issuing `docker-compose commands.`

-Those commands give you a fully working provisioner that is ready to receive templates and workflow targeting workers.
-You can check that it is running:
+You now have a fully working provisioner that is ready to receive templates and workflows.
+Check that all the services are running:

 ```
 $ docker-compose ps